Elections in Zambia: Post-independence

 General elections in 1968 included the first vote for president, with Kaunda defeating Zambian African National Congress (a renamed NRANC) leader Harry Nkumbula with 82% of the vote.
 The ten reserved seats in the National Assembly were abolished and the number of elected seats increased to 105, with an additional five members appointed by the President.
 UNIP won 81 of the elected seats.

 In 1973 the country became a one-party state; general elections in the same year saw Kaunda run unopposed for the presidency, with voters voting yes or no to his candidacy (89% voted in favour).
 The National Assembly now had 125 elected seats, ten presidential appointees and a Speaker elected from outside the chamber.
 Although UNIP was the only legal party, up to three UNIP candidates could contest each seat.
 The same system was used for elections in 1978, 1983 and 1988, with Kaunda re-elected each time.

 Multi-party democracy was restored in 1991, with general elections held in October that year.
 Kaunda was defeated by Frederick Chiluba of the Movement for Multi-Party Democracy (MMD) in the presidential elections, with Chiluba receiving 76% of the vote.
 The MMD won 125 of the 150 elected seats in an expanded National Assembly, whilst the number of presidential appointees was reduced to eight.
 Chiluba was re-elected in the 1996 elections, with the MMD winning 131 seats and UNIP losing all 25 seats it had won in 1991.

 In 2001 MMD candidate Levy Mwanawasa won the presidential elections with just 29% of the vote in a field of eleven candidates.
 The MMD was reduced to 69 seats in the National Assembly, with opposition parties gaining a majority.
 Mwanawasa was re-elected in 2006 with 43% of the vote, although the MMD again failed to win a majority of seats in the National Assembly.
 After Mwanawasa's death in 2008, presidential elections were held for a candidate to serve the remainder of his five year term.
 The elections were won by the MMD's Rupiah Banda.

 The 2011 general elections saw the Patriotic Front (PF) candidate Michael Sata elected president with 42% of the vote, whilst the PF became the largest party in the National Assembly, winning 60 seats.
 After Sata's death in 2014, another presidential by-election was held in 2015 and won by the PF's Edgar Lungu, who received 48% of the vote.
+Lungu was re-elected in the 2016 general elections, which also saw the PF gain a majority in the National Assembly, winning 80 of the 156 seats.
+In the 2021 elections Lungu was defeated by Hakainde Hichilema of the United Party for National Development (UPND), while the UPND also secured a majority in the National Assembly with 82 of the 156 elected seats.

 Electoral system

-The voting age in Zambia is 18.
-Voters are required to have a National Registration Card and a Voter's Card in order to cast their vote.
+Elections in Zambia are organised by the Electoral Commission of Zambia (ECZ), an independent public body.
+The voting age is 18.